 Current concussion evaluation relies heavily on symptom reporting and clinical observation.
 Athletes may underreport symptoms to return to play faster.
 Cognitive testing varies widely in sensitivity and specificity.

-This creates dangerous gaps in clinical decision-making, particularly in time-sensitive scenarios where objective data is critical for patient safety and long-term neurological outcomes.
+This creates dangerous gaps in clinical decision-making, particularly in time-sensitive scenarios where objective data is critical for athlete safety and long-term neurological outcomes.

-Traditional neuroimaging captures structural damage but often misses functional injury at the cellular level.
-Blood-based biomarkers like S100B and GFAP provide limited temporal windows and lack sensitivity for repeat injury monitoring.
+Traditional neuroimaging captures structural damage such as fracture, bleeding, infarction and edema, but often misses functional injury at the cellular level.
+Blood based FDA-approved biomarkers like UCH-L1 and GFAP are intracellular proteins and only released extracellularly when cells are severely damaged.
+Therefore, current biomarkers provide only limited temporal windows and lack sensitivity for recovery assessment for mild concussion.

 The absence of longitudinal tracking tools leaves clinicians without clear recovery trajectories, making return-to-activity decisions inherently uncertain and potentially risky.

-ExoTRAK leverages advanced exosome isolation and neuro-specific biomarker profiling to provide clinicians with precise, repeatable insights into brain injury status and recovery progression.
+ConcussionTRAK leverages advanced advanced biomarker profiing to provide clinicians with precise, repeatable insights into brain injury status and recovery progression.

 Minimally invasive sample collection compatible with standard clinical workflows and point-of-care settings